davidjoffe/dave_gnukem/README.md

 ### Notes

-Note the aim of Dave Gnukem is not to be a 'clone', nor to try match DN1 gameplay 'precisely' - the goal is to be 'similar but different', more like a parody though not really funny.
+Note the aim of Dave Gnukem is not to be a 'clone', nor to try match DN1 gameplay 'precisely' - the goal is to be 'similar but different', sort of a parody though not terribly funny.
 Feasibly, the source could be used to attempt that, but it's not the present purpose or intention of this project.
-Likewise, it's not the intention to try load actual original level or sprite data into this 'engine', though again it'd probably be feasible to adapt it for such. - David Joffe, 2017-07
+Likewise, it's not the intention to try load actual original level or sprite data into this 'engine'. - David Joffe, 2017-07

 ## Gameplay Instructions